HARSHITGARG12/graph/README.md

 # graph
-This is a graph repository that contains various graph functions
+This is a graph repository that contains various graph functions.
+It can be used for various graph related operations.